DeeMcCart/CI_PP5_Jeweller/README.md

 - Python
 - Django (initial v 3, now V4+)
 - Bootrap (V5)
+-

 ### Frameworks & Tools
 * Github:  used to maintain the code repository, and for some readme edits and commits
 * Git
 * Gitpod:  used for editing and for tracking code commits back to Github
 * Balsamiq:  used for wireframing
-* Lucidchart: used for database diagramming
+* Lucidchart: used for database diagramming & process flows
 * Canva: used to create some infographic content
 * Leonardo AI: used to create some of the site images